CCSL Approved Funding

 4) Third party reimbursements are not accepted by the university.
 For example, if a guest speaker has paid for their travel expenses and then an individual from the group reimburses the guest speaker, that individual cannot claim these expenses for reimbursement.
 The guest speaker must be reimbursed directly from the university for the expenses they incurred.

 5) An honorarium must be paid directly by the university to the individual providing the service.
-Please see section below: “Payment of an honorarium or speaker fee”.
+Please see section below: “Payment of an honorarium, speaker fee or for services rendered by an individual".

 2) The total amount of the invoice must be equal to or less than the total amount approved for the project.
 The university will not pay part of an invoice.